Orcro/urltester/README.md

 ## Known bugs/quirks

+- Currently doesn't actually output results of tests (unless run as a leiningen project)
 - Some files have `webtester` instead of `urltester` (should not be an issue for use, might be for dev)

 ## Full installation instructions